NTSB removes Tesla as a party in its probe of 'Autopilot' crash

 Tesla had "violated the party agreement by releasing investigative information before it was vetted and confirmed by the NTSB," the safety board said in a statement.

-The agency said releasing incomplete information often leads "to speculation and incorrect assumptions about the probable cause of a crash, which does a disservice to the investigative process and the travelling public."
+The agency said releasing incomplete information often leads "to speculation and incorrect assumptions about the probable cause of a crash, which does a disservice to the investigative process and the traveling public."

 The move means Tesla may not be privy to some information obtained by investigators before it is made public.